 Hunting and Fishing

 - Schrader’s Bridgetown Manor Hunting and Sporting Clays – Schrader’s offers 25,000 acres of prime hunting grounds for waterfowl, deer, turkey, doves and upland birds.
 Sport fishing is also available on local ponds and tributaries.
 A 24 station sporting clays course with five-stand and wobble trap is open all year long with certified instructors on staff.
-Rentals available.
+Rentals and heated kennels available.
 Stately 11 room bed & breakfast available year round.

 Supplies and Equipment Rentals